tech Microsoft Teams

 So, how would each of these organizations approach Microsoft Teams’ creation governance?

-• Lockdown Corp – would likely disable the native UI creation of Teams and use a tool to control the creation of new Teams.
+• Lockdown Corp: Would likely disable the native UI creation of Teams and use a tool to control the creation of new Teams.

-• Balanced Industries – would only allow some users to create new teams in Microsoft Teams.
+• Balanced Industries: Would only allow some users to create new teams in Microsoft Teams.
 These would be users that have gone through training and are site owners.

-• Start Up Inc – is happy for its Microsoft Teams users to create as many new Teams as they’d like, so keeps the default option.
+• Start Up Inc: Is happy for its Microsoft Teams users to create as many new Teams as they’d like, so keeps the default option.
 If they have any issues, they can address them at a later date.

-Microsoft Teams Governance: Default and Available Applications
+Microsoft Teams Governance: Default & Available Applications

 An important aspect of Microsoft Teams governance is deciding which apps should be readily available to users by default.
 In addition to selecting default apps, you must also determine which third-party apps from the Teams app store users can install.